Who can apply for a Beginner Grant?

 What types of clinical research are eligible for support?

-Clinical research is defined here as research involving humans (patients and healthy people) as well as research on the causes and consequences of disease involving material of human origin and health-related personal data that aim to improve the prevention, diagnosis, cure, and care of diseases.
+Clinical research is defined here as research involving humans (patients and healthy people) as well as research on the causes and consequences of disease involving material of human origin and health-related personal data that aim to improve the prevention, diagnosis, cure and care of diseases.
+The research must be realized in a clinical setting or have a direct link to the clinics.
 The research fields eligible for support include quality-controlled scientific investigations on human physiology, pathophysiology or disease; epidemiologic and behavioral studies; outcomes or health services research; studies on the development of new technologies; and clinical trials.

 What is expected from the mentor and from the host clinic?

 The mentor must guarantee in a written confirmation 1) personal supervision of the grantee, 2) integration into the research activities of the host institution, and 3) access to the necessary infrastructure for the entire duration of the grant.
 The amount of financial support offered (consumables, etc.) must also be specified.
-In addition, the mentor is expected to comment on the project and to provide a position or funding options to support the applicant beyond the grant period for his or her next career steps.
+In addition, the mentor is expected to accompany the grantee until completion of the project and to provide a position or funding options for his or her next career steps.

 How much time must be reserved for research during the grant period?

-For beginner grants, applicants can request the amount of protected time that best fits their research project and career objectives within the CHF 75’000 that can be awarded, in agreement with their mentor and the clinic director.
-The percentage of salary reserved for research and the corresponding requested amount must be specified in the budget.
-This amount depends on the local salary range of each host institution and must include the social contribution of the employer.
-It must be clarified by the applicant before the submission of the application.
+For Beginner Grants, applicants can request, in agreement with their mentor and the clinic director, the amount of protected time that best fits their research project and career objectives within the CHF 75’000 that can be awarded.
+The percentage of working time reserved for research and the corresponding salary must be specified in the budget.
+The amount that can be granted depends on the local salary range of the host institution and must include the employer’s social security contributions.
+It must be clarified by the applicant before submission of the application.

-For project grants, the percentage of protected research time with the corresponding salary must be specified in the application and guaranteed by the host institution.
-The planned percentage of protected time must be realistic to attain the objectives of the research plan.
+For Project Grants, the percentage of protected research time, with the corresponding salary, must be specified in the application and guaranteed by the host institution.
+The percentage of protected time must be realistic to attain the objectives of the research plan.

 What is expected in terms of theoretical training during the grant?